mainawycliffe/angular-13-use-environment-variables/README.md

 );
 ```

-And finally we can consume it inside our Angular app:
+And finally, we can consume it inside our Angular app:

 ```ts
 import { Component } from "@angular/core";